TREK Papaya: Ang Malayong Paaralan ng Mapedya

 flag ceremony

-Infinite moments
+Infinite Moments

-The book The Perks of Being a Wallflower talked about moments that make us feel infinite.
+The book 'The Perks of Being a Wallflower' delves into moments that make us feel infinite.

 Infinite joy.
 Infinite love.
 Infinite moments.